chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 [conclusion](https://writing.kemitchell.com/2020/05/11/Open-Source-Property)
 (emphasis mine):

-> [N]o person and no organization owns the phrase “open source” as we know it.
+> [N]o person and no organization [legally] owns the phrase “open source” as we know it. [...]
-[...]
 Our right to speak the term freely, and to argue for our own meanings, understandings, and aspirations, isn’t impinged by anyone’s private property.
 >
 > That right extends to debate about how we ought or ought not use the term, for OSI partisans as well as those annoyed, bemused, and abused by them.
 But that debate must be **won by reason and suasion**, not harassment and naked claims to authority.

 There's a real beauty in the (unintended) placement of the term "open source" outside the realm of legal recourse.
-It fits the broader [political economy of Open Source](https://www.youtube.com/watch?v=lEEP0A1lEU0).
-In the words of [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119), we are rather in the realm of SHOULD—neither MUST nor MAY.
+It fits the broader [political economy of Open Source](https://www.youtube.com/watch?v=lEEP0A1lEU0): in the words of [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119), we are rather in the realm of SHOULD—neither MUST nor MAY.
 There are deep conversations to be had here about Open Source, society at large, and the role